Choosing the Best Font for Email Marketing Campaigns

 Spacing

-Different fonts have different widths for their characters, so the spacing between letters (kerning) will vary depending on the typeface you choose.
+Different fonts have different character widths, so the spacing between letters (kerning) will vary depending on the typeface you choose.
 It’s best to avoid fonts that don’t have a wide range of positive or negative letter spacing, as this can make the text difficult to read.

 Readability

 Readability is one of the most important aspects of a typeface.
-If the message cannot be read, then the typeface has not done its job.
+If people can’t easily read the message, the typeface doesn’t fulfill its purpose.
 Readability refers to how easy it is to distinguish and read different words.
-The size of the font can have a big impact on readability.
-A font that looks good at 18 pixels might be illegible at 10 pixels.
-So you should keep this fact in mind.
+Beyond the typeface itself, the size of the font can also have a big impact on readability.
+For example, a font that looks good at 18 pixels might be illegible at 10 pixels.

-Another obstacle might be a long wall of text without any subheadings, breaks, or sections.
-To make your copy more readable, create different sections within the text.
-Each one should focus on a specific idea or subject.
+Another obstacle might be a long block of text without any subheadings, breaks, or sections.
+Even if you chose the right font, the message may still be hard to parse.
+To make your copy more readable, create different sections within the text with each one focusing on a specific idea or subject.
 This will help your readers follow along and understand your main points.

-This message would be much easier to read if it had a visual division of the text into blocks and subheadings with the main idea.
+This message would be much easier to read if it had been divided into sections with headings and subheadings:

 Source: Really Good Emails